 Preupgrade Assistant and the

-Red Hat Upgrade Tool is documented in the Knowledgebase solution How do I upgrade from Red Hat Enterprise Linux 6 to Red Hat Enterprise Linux 7?.
-Further details are provided in the RHEL 7 Migration Planning Guide.
+Red Hat Upgrade Tool is documented in the Upgrading from RHEL 6 to RHEL 7 guide.
+Major differences between the two major releases are documented in the Migration Planning Guide.
 Note that the

 Preupgrade Assistant and the

 Red Hat Upgrade Tool are available in the RHEL 6 Extras repository.

 If you are using CentOS Linux 6 or Oracle Linux 6, you can convert your operating system to RHEL 6 using the

 convert2rhel utility prior to upgrading to RHEL 7.
 For instructions, see How to convert from CentOS Linux or Oracle Linux to RHEL.